christroutner/nostr-sandbox/README.md

 - 10-post-topic - Post a message to a 'topic' that can be followed and posted to by many clients.
 - 11-read-post-by-topic - Read recent posts based on a 'topic'
 - 12-convert-npub-to-pubkey - Given an npub, convert it to a public key, using NIP19.
+- 13-convert-eventid-to-note - Given an event ID (hex), convert it to a note format
+- 14-get-follow-list - Given a user pubkey, get the other users that follow them
+- 15-update-follow-list - Update a users follow list, to add or remove users that they are following.